hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Internal Elements:

-1. active roster field
+1. active roster hash
-2. candidate roster field
+2. candidate roster hash
-3. TSS Messages List
-4. TSS Vote List
+3. Map<RosterHash, Roster> rosters
+4. Map<RosterHash, List<TssMessageTransaction>> tssMessages
+5. Map<RosterHash, List<TssVoteTransaction>> tssVotes
+6. voting closed flag

 Inputs:

-1. Active Roster (Constructor)
+1. Active Roster (Wire)
 2. Candidate Roster (Wire)
-3. TSS Message List and TSS Vote List (Constructor)
+3. TssMessageTransaction (Wire)
-4. TSS Message (Wire)
+4. TssVoteTransaction (Wire)
-5. TSS Vote (Wire)
+5. Public Shares and Ledger ID (Wire)

 Input Invariants

-1. Existing messages and votes in state are loaded via constructor.
-2. TSS Messages for the candidate roster must be received after the candidate roster is set.
+1. TSS Messages for the candidate roster must be received after the candidate roster is set.
-3. TSS Votes for the candidate roster must be received after the candidate roster is set.
+2. TSS Votes for the candidate roster must be received after the candidate roster is set.
-4. The TSS Message must exist before for its TSS Vote is received.
+3. A TSS Message must exist if a TSS Vote has a 1 in the vote vector for the corresponding share index.

+`On Active Roster`:

+1. If the new active roster is the same as the existing one, do nothing.
+2. If the new active roster == the candidate roster
+    1. clear the candidate roster hash
+    2. clear the map data for the previous active roster.
+    3. set the voting closed flag to false.
+3. If a previous active roster existed and the candidate roster is different from the new active roster, log an error.
+4. Set the new active roster.

 `On Candidate Roster`:

 1. If the input candidate roster is equal to the active roster, do nothing.
 2. If the input candidate roster is equal to the internal candidate roster, do nothing.
-3. Set the internal candidate roster, clear the TSS Message List.
+3. Set the internal candidate roster.
+4. If a previous candidate roster existed
+    1. clear the associated `TssMessageTransaction` and `TssVoteTransaction` data.
+    2. set the voting closed flag to false.

-`On TSS Message`:
+`On TssMessageTransaction`:

-1. If the vote bit vector is passing for a yes vote, do nothing.
+1. If the voting is closed, do nothing.
-2. If the vote bit vector has already recorded a yes or no for the share in the TSS Message, report duplicate in metrics, do nothing else.
+2. If a `TssVoteTransaction` exists for this node, do nothing.
-3. append the TSS Message to the TSS Message List.
+3. If a TSS Message already exists for the share index and target roster, do nothing.
-4. If the active and candidate rosters are set, validate the TSS Message List
-5. If the TSS Message List is able to recover the Ledger Id, send vote vector indicating which TSS Messages were used.
+4. `ValidateTssMessage` and if valid, add it to the list of TssMessageTransactions for the target roster.
+5. If there are (source/active roster) threshold number of valid TssMessageTransactions for the target roster, send the valid TssMessageTransactions to the TSS Key Manager.

-`On TSS Vote`:
+`On TssVoteTransaction`:

 1. If voting is closed or the vote is a duplicate of an existing vote, do nothing.
 2. Add the vote to the total and check if the threshold is met.
 3. If the threshold is met, send the voting closed notification to the TSS Message Creator.
+4. Send the List of TssMessageTransactions indicated in a yes vote to the TSS Key Manager.

+`On PublicSharesAndLedgerId`:

+1. If the public shares and ledger id are for the candidate roster,
+    1. set the voting closed flag to true.
+    2.

 ##### Validate TSS Message List